serverless/blog/posts/2019-09-30-easily-deploy-graphql-apis-with-serverless-components.md

 This is where you put your Lambda code.
 This code should work with the schema defined above.
 So in our example, it should look like this...

-**Note:** In a real world use case, you'd use a database to store your posts data.
-For for the sake of this example, we're hard-coding the data.

 ```js
 exports.handler = async event => {
   var posts = {